The Dreaded “We’ll Be In Touch” By An Interviewer

 So Why Does The Interviewer Say “We’ll Be In Touch”

-It can be difficult to determine if the interviewer is saying this in a positive or negative way.
+It can be difficult to determine if the interviewer is saying this positively or negatively.
 And even if it were to be negative, whether or not their opinion holds any merit to the decision in hiring you.

 There’s a harsh reality, not everyone is going to like you.
 That’s simply the case.
 They may feel threatened by your presence in the workplace.
-Or may simply feel some type of bias against you.
+Or may feel some bias against you.
 This is a reality.

 When they say “we’ll be in touch” at the end of the interview, you have to determine whether or not you felt the conversation had chemistry.